epistemehealth/about-source/content/policy/peer-review-guidelines.md

 If the reviewer chooses to sign their review, their name and affiliation will be listed with their review summary in the published paper.

 The public review summary takes the place of the typical introductory paragraph in most review reports.

+### Registered Reports

+For Registered Reports, reviewers are only asked to write a public review summary when commenting on the Stage 2 manuscript.

 ## 2. Scoring